-You will be accommodated in a student hostel in the downtown area of Lisbon where you will be well connected to the rest of the city and the University.
-You will share a room with either one, two or three other students on the AIM Overseas program.
+You will most likely be accommodated in a student hostel in the downtown area of Lisbon where you will be well connected to the rest of the city and the University.

 The legacy of Portugal’s former wealth and power can be seen in its historic cities – yet the capital, Lisbon, superbly sited on the Tejo river estuary, is as popular today for its lively clubbing scene as for its grand Manueline monuments and medieval alleyways.
 Lisbon features cinematic hillsides overlooking the Rio Tejo showcase Lisbon’s post-card perfect panorama.
 Cobbled alleyways, ancient ruins and white-domed cathedrals combine centuries worth of history into a city.
 This coastal city has a lively café culture and nightlife that is one of the most vibrant in Europe.
 Moreover, it is the only European capital located close to many sandy beaches, meaning your time there will feel more serene.
 Lisbon’s Tram 28 is renowned for being the longest of any tram in Lisbon, following a loop that passes popular hotspots such as the Almalfa district and the Castelo de Sao Jorge.

 Another majestic landmark not worth missing while in Lisbon is the Jerónimos Monastery, a UNESCO World Heritage Site known for its Gothic architectural style from 15th Century European Renaissance.